 Permitted Development Rights Are Now Permanent

-Home News Permitted Development Rights Are Now Permanent
+Home Blogs and News Permitted Development Rights Are Now Permanent

 Temporary permitted development rights were introduced for the first time in 2013.
 They have since enabled scores of offices around the country to be converted into residential buildings without the need for planning permission.